bdacus01/mailinabox/README.md

 Our goals are to:

-* Make deploying a good mail server easy.
+* Make deploying a good mail server on Debian easy.
 * Promote [decentralization](http://redecentralize.org/), innovation, and privacy on the web.
 * Have automated, auditable, and [idempotent](https://web.archive.org/web/20190518072631/https://sharknet.us/2014/02/01/automated-configuration-management-challenges-with-idempotency/) configuration.
 * **Not** make a totally unhackable, NSA-proof server.
 * **Not** make something customizable by power users.

-Additionally, this project has a [Code of Conduct](CODE_OF_CONDUCT.md), which supersedes the goals above.
-Please review it when joining our community.

 In The Box
 ----------

-Mail-in-a-Box turns a fresh Ubuntu 18.04 LTS 64-bit machine into a working mail server by installing and configuring various components.
+Mail-in-a-Box turns a fresh Debian 10 or 11 64-bit machine into a working mail server by installing and configuring various components.

 It is a one-click email appliance.
 There are no user-configurable setup options.
 It "just works."